Posted on April 26, 2016

 The numbers are surprising and sobering.
 Women suffer from a variety of eye diseases and conditions at rates far higher than men.
 Of those in the U.S. with:

 — Cataracts – which affect more people than any other vision impairment – 61% are women

-— Diabetic Retinopathy – a leading cause of blindness in American adults – 51%
+— Diabetic Retinopathy – a leading cause of blindness in American adults – 51% are women

 — Age-related macular degeneration – number four on the list – 65% are women.

 —Dry eye – which afflicts nearly 5 million Americans over 50 years of age – more than 60% are women

 Women are at higher risk for eye disease for a variety of reasons.
 Part of it has to do with life expectancy.
 Women outlive men, therefore a larger population of women will be afflicted with age-related eye disease like glaucoma, cataracts or macular degeneration.
 But it’s much more than a numbers game.

 — Women who are in premature menopause, are pregnant, are undergoing hormone replacement therapy, are using birth control pills or are post-menopausal are all at higher risk for dry eye, which can lead to inflammation, discomfort and even vision impairment.

 — Women who develop or have diabetes during pregnancy are at higher risk for diabetic retinopathy, which is a common complication of diabetes and can lead to blindness.